 anasrava – Without outflows or outflowings.
 Supramundane dharmas, such as miracles or powers of the Buddha are free of outflows.
 (Conze)

 assertions – Statements made affirming the existence of nonentities.
-(1) The assertion about marks or traits that are nonexistent; (2) the assertion about philosophical views that are nonexistent; (3) the assertion about causality, which is nonexistent; and (4) the assertion about objects that are nonexistent.
+(1) Assertions about characteristics that are nonexistent; (2) Assertions about views that are nonexistent; (3) Assertions about causality that is nonexistent; and (4) Assertions about things that are nonexistent.
 (Lankavatara Sutra, Chapter XII)

 atman – Self, ego, ego-soul.
-Anatman [Pali anatta] is no-self or the doctrine of non-self; (Paramatman is the Supreme Self).
+Anatman (Pali anatta) is no-self, or the doctrine of non-self; (Paramatman is the Supreme Self).

-atmatmiya – The notion of an ego-soul that possesses things external to itself: ‘me and mine’ or ‘self and what it has’
+atmatmiya – The notion of an ego-soul that possesses things external to itself: “me and mine” or “self and its possessions.”

-avidya – Ignorance; literally, not seeing or perceiving.
+avidya – Ignorance; lit. not seeing or perceiving.

 buddha – One who has attained bodhi; a Tathagata.